ryanjgallagher/focalevents/README.md

 2. Under `keys`, you need to provide API authorization tokens.

-3. Individual event query configuration files are used to set the queries sent to the API (see below for more detail).
-The `input` field specifies the directory from which those files will be read.
-The input directory can be changed or left as the default.

-4. Data is stored both in a PostgreSQL database and as raw JSON.
-The name of the schema used for storing the data in PostgreSQL can be set using the `output.psql` fields.
-The schema can changed or left as the default.
-The table names should not be changed.
-For the JSON output, the `output.json` field specifies the directory where the raw JSON will be written.
-The output directory can be changed or left as the default.

-Once the database information, API tokens, and input and output locations are set, go to the `focalevents` folder and run:
+Once the database information and API tokens are set, go to the `focalevents` folder and run:

 ```
 python config.py